Wink Martindale: Radio

 Martindale started his career as a disc jockey, when he was 17 at WPLI in Jackson, earning $25 a week.
 After moving to WTJS, he was hired away for double the salary by Jackson's only other station, WDXI.
 Next, he hosted mornings at WHBQ in Memphis while a college student at Memphis State University, before graduating with a bachelor of science degree in 1957.
 While at Memphis State, Martindale was a member of Kappa Sigma fraternity.

 On the evening of July 10, 1954, Martindale was showing the WHBQ studio to some friends when he realized that his colleague on the 9 p.m. to midnight shift, Dewey Phillips, was getting a large number of reactions from listeners after airing a new song.
 The song was Elvis Presley's first record, "That's All Right".
 The song was recorded at Sam Phillips' recording studio on the evening of July 5, 1954.
 Phillips, who had brought the record on July 6, was in the WHBQ studio on the first airing night and had Presley's telephone number.
 DJ Dewey Phillips wanted to interview Elvis during his program, so Martindale endeavored to contact Presley, but Gladys Presley, Elvis's mother, answered the phone and said Elvis was so nervous that he had gone to a movie theater.
 Gladys and her husband Vernon brought Elvis to WHBQ and Dewey interviewed Elvis without his knowing that he was on the air (Martindale reported that Elvis later admitted that he would have been unable to talk otherwise).

 Martindale's rendition of the spoken-word song "Deck of Cards" went to No. 7 on the Billboard Hot 100 chart and sold over a million copies in 1959.
 In Canada it reached No. 3.
 It also peaked at No. 5 in the UK Singles Chart in April 1963, one of four visits to that chart.
 It was followed by "Black Land Farmer".
 In 1959, he became morning man at KHJ in Los Angeles, California, moving a year later to the morning show at KRLA and finally to KFWB in 1962.
 He also had lengthy stays at KGIL (AM) from 1968 to 1971, KKGO-FM/KJQI, and Gene Autry's KMPC (now KSPN-AM) from 1971 to 1979 and again from 1983 to 1987, the short-lived Wink and Bill Show on KABC during 1989, and KJQI from 1993 to 1994.
 In 1967, Martindale acted in a short futuristic documentary film about home life in the year 1999 produced by the Philco-Ford Corporation which predicted, among other things, Internet commerce.

+In 2026, Martindale was inducted into the Radio Hall of Fame in the "Legends" category.